huanfeng/apkhub-cli/README.md

 ## 🎯 What is ApkHub?

-ApkHub CLI is a **distributed APK repository system** that works like Scoop package manager:
+ApkHub is a **distributed APK repository system** that works like Scoop package manager:

 - **🏗️ Repository Mode**: Create and maintain APK repositories (like creating a Scoop bucket)
 - **📱 Client Mode**: Search, download, and install APKs from multiple repositories (like using Scoop)